pmarzin/docs-sources/docs/getting-started/image-workflow-initialize-build-environment.md

        eas
 ```

-To find out exactly what a feature provides, **WE NEED SOME GUIDANCE HERE.
-MAYBE SOME INDIVIDUAL README FILES LOCATED IN THE TEMPLATE AREAS FOR THE FEATURES**.

 An AGL feature is a configuration that accounts for specific settings
 and dependencies needed for a particular build.
 For example, specifying the "agl-demo" feature makes sure that the